secmerc/materialize-threats/readme.md

                                      \_________.-'
 It's magic.
 ```
-# Who is this for?
+# :confetti_ball: Who is this for?
 Developers and security practitioners who want to perform 'graph' analysis on data flow diagrams - **using SQL**.

 `materialize threats` ingests draw.io data flow diagrams into a database, represents them like a property graph, then uses SQL to answer questions about them.

 Today, we can answer questions like:

-* Which STRIDE based threat classes impact the elements and flows in my diagram?
+* What STRIDE based threat classes :warning: impact which elements and flows in my diagram?
-* What test cases should be considered for this diagram?
+* What mitigations :lock: & test cases :white_check_mark: should be considered for this diagram?

 These are just a few ideas.

-# What's in the box?
+# :moneybag: What's in the box?
 * materialize_threats python module
-    * Parse .drawio data flow diagrams into graph representation (nodes, edges) stored in a RDBMS (sqlite in this demo)
+    * Parse [draw.io](https://github.com/jgraph/drawio-desktop/releases) data flow diagrams into graph representation (nodes, edges) stored in a RDBMS (sqlite in this demo)
     * SQL (ORM) implementation of [Rapid Threat Model Prototyping methodology](https://github.com/geoffrey-hill-tutamantic/rapid-threat-model-prototyping-docs) used to generate threat classes
 * (Optional) Minimal Draw.io shape library (dfd-materialize.xml)
     * Tag trust zones more easily
-* Gherkin + STRIDE test plan generator
+* [Gherkin](https://cucumber.io/docs/gherkin/) + [STRIDE](https://en.wikipedia.org/wiki/STRIDE_(security)) test plan/feature file generator

-# How do I use it?
+# :wrench: How do I use it?
 ## Demo
 ![](samples/bookface.gif)